ahmedelsensar11/ecommerce-api/README.md

     - a.
 Cart’s product prices.
     - b.
 Store VAT settings.
     - c.
 Store shipping cost.
-- response with final details invoice
+- response with final detailed invoice

 > **Hint:**  To avoid misunderstanding for me, The merchants can add products with multilingual names and descriptions and prices and (Plus point) merchant can adding with multible language for the same product .